Jack Goodman (footballer): Career

 Goodman graduated from The Holgate Academy.
 He joined Notts County at under-8 level, but dropped out at under-13 level to play with Hucknall Sports.
 He rejoined Notts County in 2021, but elected to take up a scholarship at Doncaster Rovers.
 He made his first-team debut at the age of sixteen, having come on as an 87th-minute substitute for Joe Dodoo in a 3–2 win at Scunthorpe United in the EFL Trophy; this made him the seventh youngest person in history to play for the club.
 He scored eighteen goals for the youth-team in the 2021–22 campaign and scored five goals in one afternoon in July 2022.
-He made his first-team debut at the Eco-Power Stadium on 9 August 2022, in a 3–0 defeat to Lincoln City in the EFL Cup; manager Gary McSheffrey said Goodman was "the positive for the night".
+He made his home first-team debut at the Eco-Power Stadium on 9 August 2022, in a 3–0 defeat to Lincoln City in the EFL Cup; manager Gary McSheffrey said Goodman was "the positive for the night".

 On 26 December 2022, he joined Stamford of the Northern Premier League Division One Midlands on loan.

+Goodman made his league debut on 3 April 2023, coming on as a half time substitute in Doncaster's home match against Crewe Alexandra.

+On 23 July 2023, Goodman signed for Gainsborough Trinity on loan for the 2023–24 season, however he was recalled just one month into the season.
+In February 2024, he joined Matlock Town on loan until the end of the season.

+In July 2024, Goodman joined National League North club Peterborough Sports on an initial six-week loan deal.
+In November 2024, he joined Bradford (Park Avenue) on loan until January 2025.
+In January 2025, he joined Basford United on loan for the remainder of the season.

+In May 2025, Goodman returned to Basford United on a permanent deal following his release from Doncaster Rovers.

+On 10 September 2025, Goodman joined the under-21s side of League One club Mansfield Town, returning to Basford United on loan for the remainder of the season.